arben-grepi/gamehub/README.md

 ## Installation

+To set up and run the GameHub application, make sure your terminal supports Git and Node.js.
-To set up the GameHub application on your local machine, follow these steps:
+Set up the GameHub application on your local machine with following steps.

 1. **Clone the Repository**: